Rectangle_13_dkhorse.png

 Exotic wagers

 Exotic wagers are one-shot bets on multiple horses in a race.
-Exotic bets give you the opportunity to walk away with much larger payouts, but they have much longer odds of winning.
+Exotic horse racing betting types give you the opportunity to walk away with much larger payouts, but they have much longer odds of winning.

 Exacta